Learn more about Tom’s philosophy on graphite rod design…

 The other option most anglers won't accept but should is over lining the rod by one or two line sizes.
 The taper of the stiff rod is often good so by putting on a heavier line the rod will load more and "feel" like it should.
 Angler's resistance to this is usually two fold.
 First, they say the manufacturer designates this rod for this line size and I shouldn't change it.
 Nonetheless, if it performs better with a heavier line and you enjoy it more use the heavier line.
 The other even more powerful resistance is the angler is afraid of damaging or breaking the rod by using the heavier line.
 This just isn't true.
 Rods are designed with plenty of strength so loading them with one or two line sizes heavier will not damage the rod.
 I know this from personal experience and from talking with a number of rod manufactures.

 How rods bend under a load and how the stored energy flows through the rod as it unloads in a cast is what we consider to be rod action.
 Great rod action is one of those things in life you know you like when you feel it, but it can be difficult to describe.
 However, from my experience, there are three attributes in rod design most prized by knowledgeable and accomplished anglers, regardless of the rod material.
 The first is smoothness of action.
 This means the rod loads and unloads when casting in a uniform manner from tip to butt without any "kicks" or "hinges".
 I have chosen the progressive action with a good balance between the tip and butt for all of my rods providing this smooth action.
 This is what makes a rod feel sweet when you cast it.
 For graphite rods, another important aspect of this smoothness of feel is the ferrule design.
-My rods have a continuous taper from tip to butt with a sleeve ferrule designed into the tip.
+My rods have a continuous taper from tip to butt with a spigot ferrule designed to preserve the taper.
 Many of today's graphite rods have a thin-walled tip fitting over a smaller diameter, thick-walled butt.
 Although this ferrule design allows for good production efficiency, it doesn't let the rod transmit the flow of energy in a smooth and continuous manner.

-The second attribute is the rod has the right amount of bend for its rated line size.
+The second attribute is that the rod has the right amount of bend for its rated line size.
 Remember my previous observation most rods today are too stiff or fast for their rated line size.
 It is extremely important for a rod to bend sufficiently to communicate to the angler how the line is behaving during casting.
 If it doesn't, the angler won't have the feel needed to make the accurate and delicate casts necessary to obtain a high level of angling proficiency.
 I have carefully designed these rods to have the correct stiffness for good feel and yet have sufficient power for a wide range of casting distances.
 Under normal circumstances, my rods won't cast a line one size heavier than they are rated to cast.
 The exception to this would be if you were continually fishing short distances with a light line rod you might choose one line size heavier to load the rod at the shorter distances.

 The third attribute in designing a rod is correct tip stiffness for each line size.
 This has always been easy to achieve with bamboo rods because the power fibers are on the outside and the strips are tapered from the inside, but, until fairly recently, it has been difficult to do with graphite.
 Now graphite blank-making technology has become very sophisticated, and it allows me to design very small diameter tips.
 These small diameter tips have the suppleness needed to form loops correctly while casting.
 They also protect tippets when setting a hook and playing fish.
 This is very important, as anglers tend to use lighter tippets and smaller flies to fool wary fish on many of the heavily fished waters.